Difference between MySQL Text vs Varchar

 TEXT | VARCHAR |

-It can be used to store paragraph type content. | It can be used when we want a sentence or a few words. |
+It can be used to store paragraph-type content. | It can be used when we want a sentence or a few words. |

 It does not index the table column.
 I needed to state a length prefix. | It indexes the entire table column. |

-It can be useful if the table row size limit is exceeded in the server database. | It can be useful when the table column is implemented with foreign key constraints. |
+It can be useful if the server database’s table row size limit is exceeded. | It can be useful when the table column is implemented with foreign key constraints. |

-It holds a maximum size of 65,535 characters which is not limited. | Holds inconstant max size of characters between 1 – 65535. |
+It holds a maximum size of 65,535 characters which is not limited. | Holds an inconstant max size of characters between 1 – 65535. |

-Text values are stored in the disk-based table, which is temporary (as the HEAP MEMORY Storage engine) and, when queried, reads from it. | Varchar values are stored in line with the database table in the server’s memory but without pad spaces. |
+Text values are stored in the disk-based table, which is temporary (as the HEAP MEMORY Storage engine) and when queried, reads from it. | Varchar values are stored in line with the database table in the server’s memory but without pad spaces. |

-It has the ability to insert and manage usual long-form text strings in a MySQL database. | It inserts variable strings in the server database. |
+It can insert and manage usual long-form text strings in a MySQL database. | It inserts variable strings in the server database. |

 CREATE TABLE TableName(ID INT PRIMARY KEY, Description TEXT NOT NULL ); |